NASA-AMMOS/slim/docs/guides/software-lifecycle/continuous-testing/README.md

     end
 ```

-To make the above automation a reality, we recommend using [pre-commit](https://pre-commit.com/), a framework that manages and maintains multi-language pre-commit hooks that can be used client side as well as server (VCS) side.
+To make the above automation a reality, we recommend using [pre-commit](https://pre-commit.com/), a framework that manages and maintains multi-language pre-commit hooks that can be used on the client side as well as the server (VCS) side.
 Here's how to set it up:

 ##### Developers' Machines